HughP/dnj-corpus/README.md

 The interent was not discussed in the 1994 orthography book.

 ###### Based on the corpus
 This corpus does not represent Internet communication, therefore it seems a bit presumptive to suggest that any character in this corpus represents use on the internet.
 Though this should be a consideration for keyboard layout and text production tools for Eastern Dan.

 #### Alphabet
 ##### Based on rules presented in 1994.
+Actually neither the 1994 reading primer nor the 1982 reading primer present or address the issue of an alphabet, or alphabetical ordering.
+Both resources present their audiences with a list of pedagogical learning units which match well with the phonemics of Eastern Dan (with a few exceptions).

 Pedagogically the following as been presented in Eastern Dan "learning to write" materials<sup id="a25">[25](#f25)</sup>.